diogoaurelio/schedoscopeWiki/Command-Reference.md

 Supported options:
 - `-s`, `--status <status>`: materialize all views that have a given status (e.g. 'failed')
 - `-v`, `--viewPattern <viewPattern>`: materialize all views with URL paths matching a [view pattern](View Pattern Reference)  (e.g., `my.database/MyView/Partition1/Partition2`)
 - `-m`, `--mode RESET_TRANSFORMATION_CHECKSUMS`: ignore transformation version checksums when detecting whether views need to be rematerialized.
 The new checksum overwrites the old checksum.
-Useful when changing the code of transformations without changing the logic.
+Useful when changing the code of transformations in way that does not require recomputation.

 Examples: